 “Hey, guys, thanks for coming,” the coroner said with friendliness but a sadness as well.

 I found out later that Melissa was the supervisor of the coroner investigators and an investigator herself.
 Her demeanor was gentle but solid, easy but authoritative.
-Her ease with what was surrounding them peeled away the bit of anxiety that had crept up on me.
+Her ease with what was surrounding us peeled away the bit of anxiety that had crept up on me.
 We talked of cats and mundane things for a few minutes; maybe to put off the inevitable, maybe to clear away a little of the tension, perhaps just because they’d been here before and it was easier for them than it was for me.

 Whatever, the reason, it gave me a chance to settle my own mind.
 Accept what was about to happen and be OK with it.
 In this situation, when victims had breathed their last breath, I found myself wondering what their last thought was or if they had felt pain; hoping they hadn’t, even though it didn’t matter to them anymore.
 They were gone, there was no more pain but they still needed help and I felt we were there to provide that help; as our job, as the people who’d signed up for this work, as humans.